 To insert a shape on your spreadsheet, do the following.

-For Excel 2013 users, locate the Illustrations panel instead.
+For Excel 2013 and 2016 users, locate the Illustrations panel instead.
 The Shapes item is on there:

 On the Shapes panel, click the drop down arrow to see all the available shapes: